AlCormack/JetiLua/README.md

 # JetiLua
 Jeti Lua Applications for Speed Freaks and Geeks.
 To download click on the "Clone or download" button and then click "Download Zip"

+17th Oct 2017 - Rev 0 : Initial Release
+17th Dec 2017 - Rev 1 : Updated user Manual to correct the variable that should be selecter for Headspeed siaply on the transmitter.

 MHSFAApp
 ------
 ![alt text](https://github.com/AlCormack/JetiLua/blob/master/images/SpeedDisplay.jpg "MHSFAApp")